 Husks may be soaked up to 1 day ahead; store in covered container in fridge.
 Bring to room temperature before using.

-Once the masa is hydrated, combine the shortening, butter, or oil with the baking powder and salt in a stand mixer fit with a paddle attachment.
+Once the masa is hydrated, combine the 8 ounces of shortening, butter, or oil with the baking powder and salt in a stand mixer fit with a paddle attachment.
 Beat on medium speed until light and fluffy, about 2 minutes.
 Turn off the mixer, scrape down the inside of the bowl with a spatula.
 Restart the mixer and add the hydrated masa one handful at a time until it's all added.
 (It will look like whipped hummus when you're finished.)
 Set the dough aside for 30 minutes to rest before using.

 To Assemble The Tamales: To start making the tamales, wipe each corn husk dry with a towel.
 Working with one corn husk at a time, place it lengthwise with the wider end toward you and the tapered end pointing away from you.